d4n3sh/thedaneshproject/content/posts/2007-12-23-scheduled-maintenance.md

 Well, I guess it was a genuine mistake that I would have made myself under pressure but what got to me was the 30hours outage that was initialy suppsed to only be 5-10hours.
 Apparently the DNS servers were propagating slower then expected.

-Good thing is the site&#8217;s back up with improved performance now and I have my smile back.
+Good thing is the site's back up with improved performance now and I have my smile back.